Ajpantuso/ajpantuso.github.io/content/bio.md

 ## Bio

-I am a Senior Site Reliability Engineer currently working at _Red Hat_ helping build and deploy reliable, secure, and scalable managed services on top of _Managed OpenShift_.
+I am a Principal Site Reliability Engineer currently working at _Red Hat_ helping build and deploy reliable, secure, and scalable managed services on top of _Managed OpenShift_.